-Any of the following really helps.
+Any of the following is helpful.

 – What does the company do?

-– Anything else you can tell us?
+– Anything else you can possibly tell us about?

-Tell us about your audience, are they.
+Tell us about the audience of the project, are they.

 – Take their time/Don’t have time to waste?

-– Anything else we haven’t mentioned?
+– Anything else we may have not mentioned?

 – The promotion of a specific product or service offering?